COVID-19 crisis: Response management guide

 Triage of your mission-critical operations will need to occur first, driven by demand and supply of materials and people.
 While you may already have strong operations management in place, with contingency plans, now is a crucial time to review and modify these contingency plans for the multiple scenarios going forward.
 Likely scenarios include temporary closures of plants, partial closures to keep some lines running, moving production to other facilities, and potential retooling for critical healthcare products.
 The portfolio of options seems endless, so it’s important to keep the organization focused on critical priorities.

-Quickly assess the status of your entire supply chain with special attention to your suppliers and the next tier of suppliers to them.
 If parts are sourced from China, critically review the status of operations while production begins to emerge from the shut-down there.
 Communicate any disruptions to customers and then work with your supply base to find alternatives.
 Evaluate whether it makes sense to expedite deliveries, or build up safety stock if feasible.
 Consider talking to your competitors to see if it’s possible to work together.

 Keep engineering informed and involved throughout.
 Engineers, technicians, and skilled trades are a critical source of technical expertise for your operations.
 Utilize them where needed and make sure they can be ready to step in on short notice — new customers may be calling for help that requires immediate engineering input.